 SAFETY OBSESSED – THE FUTURE OF HEAVY VEHICLE ROAD TRANSPORT SAFETY – TOLL GROUP

-Divisional HSE General Manager, Toll Group Toll Group is Australiasia’s largest transport and logistics business with global operations in more than 50 countries.
+Divisional General Manager, HSE Global Express, Toll Group Toll Group is Australiasia’s largest transport and logistics business with global operations in more than 50 countries.
 With a commitment to a safety first culture, the session will focus on how Toll are turning industry insights into safety obsessed outcomes with use of preventative technologies and new generation heavy vehicle fleet innovations to improve heavy vehicle safety.

 Improving safety culture through frontline leadership capabilities

 Julia Teys, Group WHS Manager, Teys Australia & Dr Tristan Casey, Lecturer, Safety Science Innovation Lab, Griffith University